wp-plugins/chamber-dashboard-crm/readme.txt

 = With Chamber Dashboard CRM, you can: =
 *   create a database of the people in your organization
 *   if you have the Chamber Dashboard Business Directory installed, you can associate people with businesses and track their role within the business
+*   keep track of people's activities, such as meeting attendance, event attendance, conversations, donations, etc.
 *   people and their information will not be displayed publicly on the site - this is for your organization's internal use

 You can learn more at [chamberdashboard.com](http://chamberdashboard.com)